 Growth and Nutrition

-The Growth and Nutrition Division in the Department of Pediatrics offers continuing comprehensive care to children from infancy through early childhood.
+The Division of Growth and Nutrition in the Department of Pediatrics offers continuing comprehensive care to children from infancy through early childhood.

 It consists of the Growth and Nutrition Clinic and research studies related to pediatric growth and development.
 Dr. Maureen Black is the principal investigator of four research studies in addition to being the director of the Growth and Nutrition Clinic.
 The Growth and Nutrition Clinic cares for pediatric patients with growth or feeding difficulties.
 Treatment focuses on biological and psychosocial components relating to feeding issues.